Prosecutors say New York Manafort case isn’t double jeopardy

-NEW YORK (AP) - Prosecutors in New York City say their state case against twice-convicted Paul Manafort isn’t double jeopardy like his defense contends.
+NEW YORK (AP) - State prosecutors in New York City asked a judge Wednesday to reject claims by the defense team for twice-convicted Paul Manafort that their mortgage fraud case is double jeopardy.

-Court papers filed on Wednesday argue the mortgage fraud case is based on allegations that were never resolved in previous federal prosecutions of the former Donald Trump campaign manager.
+In court papers filed in Manhattan, the prosecutors said that the case against the former campaign chairman for President Donald Trump is based on allegations that were never resolved in a 2018 federal trial in Virginia.
+Jurors found Manafort guilty of eight counts of tax- and bank-fraud charges but couldn’t reach a verdict on 10 other charges, resulting in a mistrial on those counts.

+“Declaration of a mistrial because of a deadlocked jury is precisely the type of situation where New York courts allow a second prosecution for the same underlying conduct,” prosecutors wrote.

-State prosecutors and lawyers for Manafort met briefly with a judge in court on Wednesday on the matter.
-Manafort wasn’t there, but the judge ordered him to attend the next hearing on Dec.
-18.
+Prosecutors and lawyers for Manafort spoke briefly to a judge on the matter at sidebar Wednesday without making arguments in open court.
+Manafort wasn’t there, but the judge ordered him to attend the next pretrial hearing on Dec.
+18. No trial date has been set.

-The 70-year-old Manafort has pleaded not guilty to state fraud charges that could keep him behind bars even if the Republican president pardons him for the federal crimes uncovered during the probe of Russian election meddling.
+The 70-year-old Manafort has pleaded not guilty to state charges that could keep him behind bars even if the Republican president pardons him for the federal crimes uncovered during the probe of Russian election meddling.
+Manhattan District Attorney Cy Vance Jr. announced the charges in March, just minutes after Manafort was sentenced in the second of the two federal cases, saying in a statement at the time: “No one is beyond the law in New York.”

+Manafort’s federal cases were byproducts of special counsel Robert Mueller’s probe of Russian influence on the 2016 election, but a judge who presided over one of them made clear that they had nothing to do with Russian election interference, but rather Manafort’s years of “gaming the system.”

+The 16-count New York indictment alleges Manafort gave false and misleading information in applying for residential mortgage loans, starting in 2015 and continuing until three days before Trump’s inauguration in 2017.
+He is also charged with falsifying business records and conspiracy.

-He’s currently serving a 7½-year sentence in a Pennsylvania lockup.
+Manafort is currently serving a 7½-year sentence in a Pennsylvania lockup.

 Sign up for Daily Newsletters